 More precisely, we have shown that the choice of the tree structure helps partially reducing the complexity of the algorithm.
 Indeed, a large tree height $\numax$ largely reduces the complexity $\CalgoAlpha$ of matrix inversions in the algorithm.
 However, $\CalgoBeta$ cannot be reduced and one can expect a maximal complexity reduction factor of $\frac{\beta}{2\alpha + \beta}$ when using an optimal tree, compared to the equilibrated two-layers $\sqrt{n}$-tree.
 One shall however keep in mind that a lower complexity can lead to larger prediction errors or larger storage footprint.

-As a perspective, approximating cross-covariances between aggregated models would allow to reduce $\CalgoBeta$ to the same order than $\CalgoAlpha$, which approach $O(n)$ when $\numax$ is large.
-This thus give perspectives for further large reduction of the global complexity, which are let to future work.
+As a perspective, approximating cross-covariances between aggregated models would allow to reduce $\CalgoBeta$ to the same order as $\CalgoAlpha$, which approaches $O(n)$ when $\numax$ is large.
+This thus gives perspectives for further large reduction of the global complexity, which are let to future work.

 At last, several parts of the algorithm can be computed in parallel execution threads.
 This is an interesting feature since sub-models computation at any layer can also be distributed.